Lemon-Chad/jpizza-docs/source/libs.md

 - `serverSend<connID, msg>` : Sends the given msg to the connection.
 - `serverSendBytes<connID, bytearray>` : Sends the given byte array to the connection.
 - `serverRecv<connID>` : Recieves data from the connection.
+- `serverRecvBytes<connID, length>` : Recieves a byte array from the connection of the given length.
-- `serverRecvBytes<connID>` : Recieves a byte array from the connection.
+- `serverRecvAllBytes<connID>` : Recieves a byte array from the connection.
 - `closeServerConnection<connID>` : Closes the given connection.

 ### Client Functions